Three dimensional black bounces in $f(R)$ gravity: BBs in 2+1 dimensions

 As in the previous cases, the presence of $f(R)$ theory requires more nonlinearities than in the case of GR.
 The analytical expressions for this case are relatively simpler than those in the previous cases.
 It is important to note that the constant $a_\Sigma$ does not appear in the function $L(r)$.
 What happens is that, for a general $n$, the contributions from $f(R)$ theory in the function $L(r)$ are proportional to $n-1$, so that, for this specific case, the contribution is zero.
 The functions $f(R)$, $V$, and $L$ exhibit divergences for $n = 2$ and $n = 4$.
 However, the combination $f(R) + L + 2V$, as it appears in the action of the theory, does not present these divergences.
 For positive $a_\Sigma$, the scalar field will always be phantom, whereas for negative $a_\Sigma$ and if $-a a_\Sigma > 1/2$, the scalar field will be canonical.

 We can also write the functions $h(\phi)$ and $V(\phi)$ as

 For the functions in the electromagnetic sector, we observe the same type of behavior as in the first case.
 In Fig. \ref{fig:LF_model2}, we show the behavior of $F(r)$ and the Lagrangian $L(F)$.
 We note that, for $a_{\Sigma}=0$, there are no maxima or minima and the function tends to zero at infinity; consequently, $L(F)$ is not multivalued.
 For $a_{\Sigma}=1$, $F(r)$ tends to a constant at infinity and likewise exhibits no extrema.
 However, for $a_{\Sigma}=-1$, $F(r)$ has a maximum, and thus we again observe a multivalued behavior in $L(F)$.
+Once again, in order to circumvent the multivalued behavior of the Lagrangian $L(F)$, we adopt the $H(P)$ formalism and express the electromagnetic Lagrangian in terms of $P$, namely $L(P)$, which is given by

+For the case $n=2$, we find that the Lagrangian $L(P)$ admits a relatively simple analytic form.
+However, it does not exhibit the Maxwell behavior, since it scales as $P^{2}$, whereas in Maxwell's theory one would obtain a linear dependence on $P$.

 Thus, we managed to find all the functions related to the source fields for this $f_R$ function model.

 Once again we can find the form of the $f(R)$ function of our theory, which is given by

 We have the term associated with the cosmological constant, the linear term corresponding to GR, and the nonlinear correction terms of the $f(R)$ theory.